Myth: The Product Backlog is Maintained Exclusively by the Product Owner

 From this perspective, it makes no sense to treat the Product Owner as the only person who can create items for the Product Backlog and order them.
 By treating the Product Owner like this, we are introducing hierarchical thinking into a framework that is fundamentally antithetical to it.

-In fact, it is perfectly fine for Development Team to be even more proactive and put items on the Product Backlog or re-order them if the Product Owner believes that this is the best way to maximize the value of their work.
+In fact, it is perfectly fine for Developers to be even more proactive and put items on the Product Backlog or re-order them if the Product Owner believes that this is the best way to maximize the value of their work.
 But ultimately, the Product Owner remains responsible for what goes on the Product Backlog and in what order - they have the final say.
 The Product Owner is the person you should go to when this isn’t the case.

 “It is perfectly fine for Development Team to be even more proactive and put items on the Product Backlog or re-order them if the Product Owner feels that this maximizes the value of the work they do.”